Quick Overview:

 “. . . when I first heard of Oulipo and Oulipeans I thought of them in relation to the Eulipeans in Rahsaan Roland Kirk’s jazz classic, ‘Theme for the Eulipeans,’ the ones he calls ‘the artists, the actors, the journeymen’ who come from a planet in another galaxy, Eulipea.
 I’m not an Oulipean but I can call myself an Eulipean . . .2

-When I first named this newsletter, I imagined an “outpost,” like a temporary retreat from the world.
-Then I realized (thanks to Rahsaan Roland Kirk), that the outpost was just a stop along our journey taking us through grief, discovery, understanding, and perhaps transforming us.
+I imagined this newsletter as a kind of “outpost,” a temporary retreat from the world.
+Then I realized (thanks to Rahsaan Roland Kirk), that an outpost is just a stop along a journey that takes us through grief, discovery, understanding, and perhaps even transformation.

 P.S.
 Last name pronounced: Ven-gwah, i.e., ven as in “venom,“ “gwah“ as in “guava.”
 In Mindanao (Philippines), where my father was from, it’s written (and pronounced) as Bengua.
 It’s an unusual surname in the Philippines, and could have either sephardic or Chinese roots.
 In the latter, it could very well refer to “a fool” (imagine “the Fool” in your favorite tarot deck).